htmldbjs/htmldbjs/docs/methods/renderSelectElement.md

 ### `HTMLDB.renderSelectElement`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method renders a specific `htmldb-select` element with the given `select`.

 #### Description